KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

     return df_resampled.groupby(level="ID").rolling(rw_size, on=df_resampled.index.get_level_values("TIMESTAMP")).mean()
 ```

 This approach revealed that depression-related behaviors often manifest as both immediate deviations and persistent alterations in expressive patterns.
-For instance, the temporal alignment of facial, audio, and textual features enabled the identification of incongruences between verbal content and nonverbal expression, which may serve as important diagnostic markers.
+For instance, the temporal alignment of facial, audio, and textual features enabled the identification of inconsistencies between verbal content and nonverbal expression, which may serve as important diagnostic markers.

 ### Summary of Findings

-The exploratory data analysis phase culminated in a nuanced understanding of how depression manifests across different behavioral modalities.
-The analyses revealed that depression is characterized by a constellation of linguistic, acoustic, and facial features, each contributing unique and complementary information.
+The exploratory data analysis phase culminated in a understanding of how depression manifests across different behavioral modalities.
+The analyses revealed that depression is characterized by a combination of linguistic, acoustic, and facial features, each contributing information.
 Linguistically, depression was associated with reduced verbal output and the use of specific emotional descriptors.
 Acoustically, it manifested as diminished speech energy and altered voice quality.
 Facially, it was marked by reduced expressivity and altered patterns of muscle activation and head movement.

 Crucially, the EDA demonstrated that a multimodal approach to depression detection is likely to yield more robust and reliable results than single-modality analyses, as it captures the complex and multifaceted nature of depressive symptomatology.
-These insights provided essential guidance for the design of preprocessing pipelines and the development of subsequent modeling